 The African Savanna Hare is also on our list of unique, different types of hares native to sub-Saharan Africa.

-The most prominent feature of the African Savanna Hare is its long ears and curved dew claw, which help it find food in its arid habitat.
+The most prominent features of the African Savanna Hare are its long ears and curved dew claws, which help it find food in its arid habitat.

 While the African Savanna Hare prefers grasslands and light bushes, they can occasionally be found in forested areas.

-Its gray-brown patterned coat is an effective camouflage against predators, with white patches on the body’s upper parts for further protection.
+Its gray-brown patterned coat effectively camouflages it against predators, and white patches on the body’s upper parts provide further protection.

 This small mammal can grow up to 16 inches long and typically weighs 2-3 pounds.